LorenzoPiombini/uniuser/README.md

 ```

 the code snipped checks for a password that must meet the following:
-    - 8 charatter long
+    - 8 character long
     - one capital letter
-    - one special charatter(like @)
+    - one special character (like @)
     - contain a number

 the function checks also if the password contains kill or erase chars